-As noted above, we have determined that the stolen Scholarship America data may have contained some of your personal information, including your EXTRA1.
+As noted above, we have determined that the stolen Scholarship America data may have contained some of your personal information, including your name, address, and Social Security number.
 Blackbaud paid a ransom to the cybercriminal after working with third-party experts who received credible confirmation that the stolen files had been destroyed.